 The History Department offers a variety of courses taught by over fifty faculty members.
-Courses taught by Barnard History faculty count towards the Columbia history major or concentration, unless otherwise specified in the Directory of Classes (DOC).
+Courses taught by Barnard History faculty count towards the Columbia History major or concentration, unless otherwise specified in the Directory of Classes (DOC).
 Apart from the courses offered by the History Dept., some courses offered by other departments, such as East Asian Languages and Culture (EALAC), and Middle Eastern, South Asian, African Studies (MESAAS), and American Studies (AMST) can be cross-listed with History (and thus count towards the degree).
-Students who wish to take a particular course in any of these departments or any other Humanities and Social Sciences departments and wish to count that course towards History major have to petition the department for cross-listing.
+Students who wish to take a particular course in any of these departments or any other Humanities and Social Sciences departments and wish to count that course towards History major should consult an Undergraduate Education Committee (UNDED) advisor (page 12) for approval.